WillJeynes/GDSMultiplayerTutorial/README.md

 ```

 ### Receiving a message
-We can expand the existing switch statement
+We can expand the existing switch statement to handle a new type
 ```cs
 case "type":
     Vector2Content content = Utils.ConvertTo<Vector2Content>(data);